Labor Day Weekend Trip

 After a full day at North Salem Old Fashion Days, I'm sure your crew will be ready to check in to one of our great hotels in either Brownsburg, Avon or Plainfield.
 Freshen up or grab a quick nap before heading out for a nightcap.

-For dinner, we recommend getting a reservation at one of our CRG restaurants.
-We have at least one in each of the towns with hotels.
+For dinner, we recommend making a reservation at one of our CRG restaurants, depending on where you're staying.

 In Brownsburg, you can dine at the eatery that started it all, Boulder Creek Dining Company or head into downtown to Bru Burger Bar.

-In Avon, you will enjoy a night out at Charbonos, which offers a little bit of everything from steaks and seafood to soups and salads.
+In Avon, you can enjoy a night out at Charbonos, which offers a variety of options, including steaks, seafood, soups and salads.

-In Plainfield, you have three CRG options.
-All within The Shops at Perry Crossing outdoor lifestyle mall.
-If Italian fare sounds good, you will want to try Theo's Italian.
-Looking for an upscale burger, head to Bru Burger Bar.
-If you would prefer varied options, then head to Stone Creek Dining Company.
+In Plainfield, you have three CRG options, all located within The Shops at Perry Crossing, an outdoor lifestyle mall.
+They include Theo's Italian, Bru Burger Bar and Stone Creek Dining Company.

 Sunday